MohitAsswani/cryptoConversion_app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `node ./server/server.js`

+Runs the server in the development mode.\
+Open [http://localhost:3001/coinData](http://localhost:3001) to view crypto data in the browser.

 ### `npm test`